harness/developer-hub/release-notes/security-testing-orchestration.md

 * Fixed an issue to ensure that all input fields related to STO security steps appear the Template Studio view.
 (STO-5746, ZD-42167)

-* Fixed a UI issue where the "Default Project" and "Default Issue Type" drop-downs in the External Tickets settings page always used the account-level Jira connector, even when a different connector was selected on the project- or organization-level settings page.
+* Fixed a UI issue where the **Default Project** and **Default Issue Type** drop-downs in the External Tickets settings page always used the account-level Jira connector, even when a different connector was selected on the project- or organization-level settings page.
 (STO-5756)

 * Fixed an issue with Mend scans that caused builds to fail with the log message “Missing valid image".
 (STO-5867)